 - B. Project review procedure.
-Each Floating Home Exception Permit application shall be analyzed by the Agency to ensure that the application is consistent with the purpose and intent of this Chapter. - C. Review Authority.
-The Director may approve, approve with conditions or deny a Floating Home Exception Permit application for the following: - a.
-Floor Area; - b.
-Length; - c.
-Width; - d.
-Height; and - e.
-Setbacks (spacing and mooring requirements). - D. Notice of action and/or hearing date.
+Each Floating Home Exception Permit application shall be analyzed by the Agency to ensure that the application is consistent with the purpose and intent of this Chapter.

+- C. Review Authority.
+The Director may approve, approve with conditions or deny a Floating Home Exception Permit application for the following:

+- 1. Floor Area;

+- 2. Length;

+- 3. Width;

+- 4. Height; and

+- 5. Setbacks (spacing and mooring requirements).

+D. Notice of action and/or hearing date.
 The Director may act on Floating Home Exception administratively without holding a public hearing.